backube/volsync/docs/usage/metrics/index.rst

    example, when using the rsync mover with a schedule on the source but not on the destination, only the metric for the source side is meaningful. scribe_sync_duration_seconds
    This is a summary of the time required for each sync iteration.
-My monitoring this value it is possible to determine how much "slack" exists in the synchronization schedule (i.e., how much less is the sync duration than the schedule frequency).
+By monitoring this value it is possible to determine how much "slack" exists in the synchronization schedule (i.e., how much less is the sync duration than the schedule frequency).